Eating Disorder Hotlines

 If you think you may have an eating disorder, it’s very important to seek treatment to reclaim your life and to address underlying psychological issues.
 Each eating disorder has different diagnostic criteria, though certain symptoms may be shared.
 In general, eating disorders involve symptoms such as:2,3

-- A fixation on body weight and shape.
+- Fixating on your body weight and shape.

-- Your self-esteem depends on your weight or body shape.
+- Basing your self-esteem on weight or body shape.

 - Being hypercritical of perceived physical imperfections.

-- Dramatically changing what you eat and the way you eat, such as restricting what you eat (as with anorexia) or binging and then purging after you eat (as in bulimia) or eating enormous quantities of food and not purging (as in binge eating disorder).
+- Dramatically changing what you eat and the way you eat, such as restricting what you eat, or binging and then purging after you eat, or eating enormous quantities of food and not purging.

 - Experiencing a lack of control over problematic eating behaviors.